SwimmingHoles.info logo

 BATHING SUITS Customary

 DRIFT FALLS (AKA: BUST YOUR BUTT FALLS) [DRIF]: This falls is now under new ownership and closed to the public.
+The reason these falls are closed is due to heavy gathering and partying at this fall and people were leaving garbage behind.
+Please, when visiting any natural area, carry your garbage back out with you.
 It is a high, sloping waterfall on fairly smooth rock falling into major pool below.
 Hardy souls used to slide down falls and plunge into pool below, not very safe or comfortable.
 Also used to swim in pool below.
 Very confident.
 Verified.
 NOTE: We received this email in 9/2006 "Already listed as Private Property, Drift Falls is being actively patrolled by owner.
 Persons found there by guards hired by owner are turned over to sheriff deputy, given a citation, and required to appear in court.
 No paying fine/court costs through mail.
 Owner is serious (probably due to litigation - "attractive nuisance") and is filling the legal system with trespassing cases.
 Best advice - stay away."

 CONFIDENCE See above